 Your accounts for the goods and services tax (GST), harmonized sales taxes (HSTs), and provincial sales taxes (PSTs) also need to be closed.
 Once you’ve filed your outstanding GST/HST returns and paid any outstanding amounts, submit Form RC145 to the CRA.

 In Quebec, Revenu Quebec deals with both the GST and its PST, known as the Quebec Sales Tax (PST).
 To close your registration for GST or QST, submit Form FP-611-V 410 (Request for Cancellation or Variation of Registration) to Revenu Quebec.
 As a general rule, you must request cancellation of both your GST and QST accounts to come into effect on the same date.

 In British Columbia, you can close your PST account by completing an online form from your eTaxBC account.

-In Saskatchewan, you need to file a final PST return within 15 days of closing the business, return your Vendor's license, and obtain confirmation that all remaining taxes have been paid.
+In Saskatchewan, file a final PST return within 15 days of closing the business, return your vendor's license, and obtain confirmation that all remaining taxes have been paid.

-If you have obtained a business license to operate in a town or city, be sure to notify the municipality that your business has closed and your license can be canceled.
+If you have obtained a business license to operate in a town or city, notify the municipality that your business has closed and your license can be canceled.